1912 Summer Olympics: Swimming

 In swimming, Hawaiian Duke Kahanamoku won the 100 metre freestyle for the United States, who also saw Harry Hebner win gold in the 100 metre backstroke.
 The Canadian team also took two gold medals, both by George Hodgson in the 400 and 1,500 metre events.
 The German swimming team won all three medals in the 200 metre breaststroke, with the gold going to Walter Bathe, who won a further gold in the 400 metre breaststroke.
 The Australasian team was victorious in the men's relay, with the United States finishing in the silver medal position and Great Britain placing third.

 The 1912 Games saw the implementation of swimming events for women, with the 100 metre freestyle and 400 metre team relay taking place.
 Fanny Durack won the individual contest, breaking the world record for the distance in the fourth heat.
 Her fellow Australian Mina Wylie won the silver medal, and Jennie Fletcher of Great Britain came third to take the bronze medal.
 The British team had further success in the women's relay, winning the team relay with the German team in second place and the Austrian team in third.
 Because only four countries entered the relay there were no heats; only a final was held.
 The United States did not field a women's team.
-Eight years later in Antwerp the American women would compete for the first time and sweep 7 out of 7 available medals.
-In 1924, the United States would enter the largest women's team of any nation.
 New Olympic Records were set in all swimming events at the 1912 Games.